-Learning Volume Science Experiment
+Learning Volume Science Experiment for Kids

 This activity for learning volume, is an example that science experiments do not have to be complicated/elaborate scientific ideas which are hard to implement with the preschool children in your care.

 Sometimes the most simple, everyday routine activities and items work well as science lessons for kids.

 Simple ideas can help children to learn about measurements, volume, use their senses & observe things they normally would not.
 Using the experiment below with preschool children to learn about volume can be an effective and simple learning idea.

 Science experiments for kids about Volume: What You Need

 - Fill the container half way up with water.
 Talk with the preschool children about what is taking up the space in the container.